Electrical services in Surbiton

 EICR for landlords and flat conversions

-Surbiton has a large number of converted Victorian houses and purpose-built flats, many of which are rented.
-Landlords of these properties need a valid EICR.
-We carry out inspections for individual flats as well as communal areas.
+Surbiton has a large number of converted Victorian houses and purpose-built flats, many of which are rented, and the piecemeal wiring common in these conversions, particularly the older terraces around Claremont Road and Maple Road, is exactly what an inspection is designed to catch.
+We carry out EICRs for individual flats as well as communal areas.
+Read more about EICR and landlord certificates.

 Kitchen and bathroom electrics